 (620) 670-5614

-Registration cost includes admission to all Conference Sessions and Presentations, access to Exhibitor booths throughout the conference.
-On Thursday and Friday, donut's coffee and juice will be provided in the morning, a Mall Deli sandwiches will be provided on Thursday and a Chicken lunch will be included from one of the local chicken restaurants.
+Registration cost includes admission to all Conference Sessions and Presentations, and access to Exhibitor booths throughout the conference.
+On Thursday and Friday, donuts, coffee, and juice will be provided in the morning.
+Lunch is also provided - Mall Deli sandwiches on Thursday and fried chicken on Friday.

 Conference Attendees: $40 per attendee